Spanish bilingual call center outsourcing cost methodology for Colombia, Mexico, and tier-2 LatAm

 Colombia: the neutral-accent leader

 Colombian Spanish is widely considered the most accent-neutral major Latin American Spanish, which travels well across US Hispanic demographics from Mexican-American to Cuban-American to Puerto Rican to Dominican-American audiences.
 ProColombia and Colombia's Ministry of Information and Communications Technology have invested heavily in bilingual training infrastructure since 2017, growing the bilingual BPO workforce.
 Bogota and Medellin both operate on US Eastern or Central Time depending on daylight saving, supporting same-day supervision and escalation handling.
-Voice attrition typically runs 18 to 28 percent annually, which is the lowest in the major LatAm BPO markets.
+Against the QATC 30 to 45 percent global call center attrition average, Colombia voice typically sits at the lower end of the major LatAm BPO markets, structurally helped by same-timezone daytime shifts.

 Colombia wins for: general US Spanish programs, Medicare bilingual outreach to mixed Hispanic demographics, healthcare bilingual triage, financial services and remittance, and any program where neutral accent matters more than specific cultural fit.
 CFG runs Colombia delivery for exactly these reasons.
 See Colombia delivery.